housleyjk/motor/doc/api/motor_database.rst

      Get the `collection_name` :class:`MotorCollection` of
      :class:`MotorDatabase` `db`.

-     Raises :class:`~pymongo.errors.InvalidName` if an invalid collection name is used.
+     Raises :class:`~motor.errors.InvalidName` if an invalid collection name is used.